 AT&T Stadium is 20 miles west of downtown Dallas in Arlington, often cited as the largest U.S. city without mass transit (population roughly 395,000).
 Arlington voters have rejected transit funding multiple times over the past two decades.
 The city’s only public option is Via Arlington, an on-demand van service.
 Useful for grocery runs, not for moving 80,000 soccer fans.

-Three ways fans actually reach the stadium on match days:
+Three ways fans actually reached the stadium on match days:

 Drive and park.
 AT&T Stadium has roughly 24,000 parking spaces across numbered and lettered lots.
-Expect to pay $40 to $75 per match, and pre-booking through ParkWhiz or SeatGeek is strongly recommended.
-Late buyers may park a 20-to-30-minute walk from the gates.
+Match-day parking was priced at $40 to $75 and sold ahead through ParkWhiz and SeatGeek, and the spaces left for late buyers sat a 20-to-30-minute walk from the gates.

 DART bus bridge.
-This is the transit play.
-DART is deploying 50 buses on a dedicated I-30 express lane from Victory Station (next to American Airlines Center in Dallas) directly to Lot H at the stadium.
-The ride takes about 45 minutes without traffic, longer on match days.
-Separately, DART’s TRE commuter trains run from Victory Station to CentrePort, where NCTCOG-funded shuttles carry fans the last few miles.
+This was the transit play.
+DART deployed 50 buses on a dedicated I-30 express lane from Victory Station (next to American Airlines Center in Dallas) directly to Lot H at the stadium.
+The ride took about 45 minutes without traffic, longer on match days.
+Separately, DART’s TRE commuter trains run from Victory Station to CentrePort, and NCTCOG-funded shuttles covered the last few miles during the tournament.
 Total time from central Dallas: about 90 minutes including boarding.

 For the full transit breakdown with route maps, see the Getting to AT&T Stadium guide.